Find Funding

 • When students are completing their portion of the USRA application, they will confirm that they self-identify as Black, and confirm their awareness that this declaration will be shared with the institution and the funding agency.

-• As a result of the allocation provided to U of T, an internal selection process will be used.
+• As a result of the allocation provided to U of T, an internal selection process will be used as outlined in the sections below.

 Overview of the USRA program: